noahweasley/TimeLY/README.md

 ### About

 TimeLY is the kind of android application you might want to have as a University student, although, the app isn't complete, when it is, it would pack a lot of features that would make students life much more easier.
+This project made me learn all the different ways one should **NEVER** build software, so the code is such a mess and I hope to fix the achitecture of the app someday.

 ### Application package usages